Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-Mainly responsible for the formation of an inversion is SiO(g), a strong UVIS absorber (see Fig. \ref{fig:opacities}); other (atomic) metal species that have abundant lines in the visible and the UV, namely Mg, Fe and Si, contribute as well \citep[e.g.][also see Fig. \ref{fig:opacities}]{zilinskas2022observability, zilinskas2023observability, seidler2024impact}.
+Mainly responsible for the formation of an inversion is SiO(g), a strong ultra-violet (UV) absorber (see Fig. \ref{fig:opacities}); other (atomic) metal species that have abundant lines in the UV and the visible (UVIS), namely Mg, Fe and Si, contribute as well \citep[e.g.][also see Fig. \ref{fig:opacities}]{zilinskas2022observability, zilinskas2023observability, piette2023rocky, seidler2024impact}.
 These gases are prevalent in atmospheres of low \fOtwo and high temperatures due to enhanced silicate vaporisation \citep{seidler2024impact}, particularly when \logvmf is (comparatively) low to prevent the major volatile species (CO, H$_2$, etc.) from overwhelming them.
 Indeed, the UV range ($\lesssim$ 0.3 \micrometer) is more opaque in reduced atmospheres (Fig. \ref{fig:atmospheric_structure} B1, D1) than in their oxidised counterparts (Fig. \ref{fig:atmospheric_structure} A1, C1), a consequence of stronger SiO(g) and Fe(g) absorption.

 The VIBSE cases exhibit clear peaks in optical depth, owing to the presence of CO(g) in the reducing case (4.5~$\mu$m and 13~$\mu$m) and both CO$_2$ (2~$\mu$m, 3~$\mu$m and 4.5~$\mu$m) and SO$_2$ ($\sim$9~$\mu$m and $\sim$20~$\mu$m) in the oxidised case.
-Their high IR opacities relative to the UV permit substantial cooling in the upper atmospheres of these planets, particularly in the BSE oxidised case where the photospheric pressure can be as low as $\sim$10$^{-6}$ bar in the IR compared to $\sim$10$^{-2}$ in the UV.
-The cooler upper atmospheres of the BSE cases leads to a positive feedback loop, wherein the mineral gases condense (see Sec. \ref{results:atmo_struc:condensation}) thereby lowering their mixing ratios even further, and thus also the UVIS opacity.
+Their high IR opacities relative to the UV permit substantial cooling in the upper atmospheres of these planets, particularly in the BSE oxidised case, where the photospheric pressure can be as low as $\sim$10$^{-6}$ bar in the IR compared to $\sim$10$^{-2}$ in the UV.
+The cooler upper atmospheres of the VIBSE cases leads to a positive feedback loop, wherein the mineral gases condense (see Sec. \ref{results:atmo_struc:condensation}), thereby lowering their mixing ratios even further, and thus also the UVIS opacity.

-Below the photosphere (indicated by the white bands in Fig. \ref{fig:atmospheric_structure}, A1-D1), radiation can only be transferred diffusively, and the pressure-temperature-profile will therefore become isothermal in the absence of internal heating \citep[cf.][]{zilinskas2023observability}.
+Below the photosphere (indicated by the white bands in Fig. \ref{fig:atmospheric_structure}, A1-D1), radiation can only be transferred diffusively, and the pressure-temperature profile will therefore become isothermal in the absence of internal heating \citep[cf.][]{zilinskas2023observability}.
 The atmosphere remains stable against convection in all cases, as the intense irradiation sets a gradient less steep than the adiabat \citep{nicholls2025convective}.

-\subsubsection{Variation with oxygen fugacity, volatile mass fraction, metallicity and temperature}
+\subsubsection{Variation with oxygen fugacity, volatile mass fraction, metallicity, and temperature}